 A magnetic screen presence who evolved from earthy neorealist roles into a sophisticated and award-winning dramatic actress.

-Silvana Mangano’s story is one of cinematic transformation.
-Discovered after winning a beauty contest, her early fame was cemented by her raw, sensual performance in the gritty neorealist film 'Bitter Rice' (1949), which made her an international star and a defining screen idol of the era.
-Unwilling to be confined to the role of a sex symbol, Mangano deliberately chose complex, challenging parts, working with directors like Pier Paolo Pasolini and Luchino Visconti.
-Her later career was marked by a steely, elegant intensity in films such as 'The Witches' and 'Death in Venice', where she often played aristocratic or troubled women.
-Despite personal struggles and a long, unconventional marriage to producer Dino De Laurentiis, she carved a path defined by artistic integrity, winning Italy's top acting awards multiple times and leaving behind a filmography of remarkable depth.
+Silvana Mangano won Italy's top acting awards multiple times, building a filmography of remarkable depth.
+Discovered after a beauty contest, her raw performance in the neorealist 'Bitter Rice' (1949) made her an international star.
+She deliberately chose complex parts, working with directors Pier Paolo Pasolini and Luchino Visconti.
+In films such as 'The Witches' and 'Death in Venice,' she played aristocratic or troubled women with steely elegance.
+Despite personal struggles and a long marriage to producer Dino De Laurentiis, she carved a path defined by artistic integrity.

 1928–1945